terrestris/kind-dev-cluster/README.md

 Just execute the `kind.sh` script of this project.

-Be patient and wait until you see `Starting to serve on 127.0.0.1:8001`.
+Be patient and wait until the script has finished.

-Copy the token that has been logged by the script and login [here](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/).
+Copy the token that has been logged by the script and login [here](http://localhost).

+In case you are not able to run on port 80, you can change the `hostPort` value in the `kind-cluster.yaml` config file.

 ### Cleanup cluster

-The cluster can be removed via
+The cluster can be removed manually via

 ```shell
 kind delete clusters kind-dev-cluster
 ```

+## Help

+In case `kubectl config current-context` does not return `kind-kind-dev-cluster`, you can set it with `kubectl config set-context kind-kind-dev-cluster`.